kaitgaiss/kaitgaiss.github.io/guides/creativity.md

 - What is sacred is the time that you spend working on the project, and what that time does to expand your imagination, and what that expanded imagination does to transform your life.
 - A master in the art of living draws no sharp distinction between his work and his play; his labor and his leisure; his mind and his body; his education and his recreation.
 He hardly knows which is which.
 He simply pursues his vision of excellence through whatever he is doing, and leaves others to determine whether he is working or playing.
 To himself, he always appears to be doing both.
 - Working satisfied the urge to do something both useful and pleasurable, to make beautiful functional climbing tools that employees needed to pursue their own climbing.
+- To stand apart is to look at the world (now) from the point of view of the world as it could be (the future), with all of the hope and sorrowful contemplation that this entails.
+For someone who cannot otherwise live with the terms of her society, the third space can provide an important if unexpected harbor.
+- Difference is strength, a prerequisite for creativity that allows individual growth and communal political innovation.
+Lorde’s words are especially resonant now, when our politics play out on platforms ill designed for difference, plurality, and encounter.